OpenKneeboard/OpenKneeboard/docs/faq/third-party-developers.md

     2. I ask "where is space *c* compared to space *b*?"; say the answer is "space *c* is 1 meter to the right of space *b*"
     3. If I then ask "where is space *c* compared to space *a*?", the answer **must** be 1 + 1 = 2, i.e. "space *c* is 2 meters to the right of space *a*'.
     4. If I submit a quad layer with a position 0.5 meters to the right of space *b*, it should appear half way between spaces *b* and *c*
-    5. If I submit a quad layer with a position 1.5 meters to the right of space *a*, it should appear in the same positon as if it were positioned 0.5 meters to the right of space *b*
+    5. If I submit a quad layer with a position 1.5 meters to the right of space *a*, it should appear in the same position as if it were positioned 0.5 meters to the right of space *b*
     6. Equivalent requirements apply for orientation
 2. World-locked positions (i.e. based on local, stage, or local_floor spaces) should be consistent *between* frames, in terms of in-game world.
 If your layer manipulates poses, this implies that it probably will not be in terms of real-world space.
 For example, if I submit `(1, 1, -1) in myXrSpaceDerivedFromLocal` and it appears at a certain in-game position, *any* later frames that also use `(1, 1, -1) in myXrSpaceDerivedLocal` should be in the same in-game position